jojinmp/dab-lakehouse-boilerplate/README.md

     ```
 9. Update databricks.yml with your own cluster id.

-10. To deploy a development copy of this project, type:
+10. To validate deploy a development copy of this project:
     ```
+    $ databricks bundle validate
     $ databricks bundle deploy --target dev
     ```
     (Note that "dev" is the default target, so the `--target` parameter